David 'Sus' Susalla, Executive Director of Gualala Arts

 which was composed in his honor, was performed for a special Gualala Arts concert entitled

 Latin and West Coast Sounds: Larry Vuckovich International Sextet.

 Adler is also the spearhead of the newly established Global Harmony Series,

 "Encouraging global harmony by sharing cultures through the arts,"

-which will celebrate its 2nd Annual month of events in October 2011 at Gualala Arts Center.
+which celebrated its 2nd Annual month of events in October, 2011, at Gualala Arts Center.

-For the 2011 Whale & Jazz Festival, Fred will also be offering his "syncopated reveries" at
+For the 2011 Whale & Jazz Festival, Fred performed his "syncopated reveries" at

 Poetry & Jazz,